codeigniter4projects/module-tests/docs/CREATING.md

 ## Tests

-All tests go in the **tests/** directory. **ci-module-tests** provides two generic subfolders for you **unit** and **database** but feel free to make your own.
-Each test file is a class that extends a **Test Case** (see above) and contains methods for each individual test.
+All tests go in the **tests/** directory. **ci-module-tests** provides two generic subfolders for you, **unit** and **database** - but feel free to make your own.
+Each test file is a class that extends a **Test Case** (see above) and contains methods for the individual tests.
 These method names must start with the word "test" and should have descriptive names for precisely what they are testing: `testUserCanModifyFile()` `testOutputColorMatchesInput()` `testIsLoggedInFailsWithInvalidUser()`

+Writing tests is an art, and there are many resources available to help learn how.
+Review the links above and always pay attention to your [Code Coverage](docs/COVERAGE.md).

 ### Database Tests

-**ci-module-tests** provides a examples for migrating, seeding, and testing against a mock or live<sup>1</sup> database.
+**ci-module-tests** provides examples for migrating, seeding, and testing against a mock or live<sup>1</sup> database.
 The example files can be modified or replaced with your own:
 * **tests/_support/Database/Migrations/create_test_tables.php**
 * **tests/_support/Database/Seeds/ExampleSeeder.php**
 * **tests/_support/Models/ExampleModel.php**

-Be sure to modify the test case (or create your own) to point to your seed and migrations and include any additional steps in `setUp()`:
+Be sure to modify the test case (or create your own) to point to your seed and migrations and include any additional steps to be run before tests in the `setUp()` method:
 * **tests/_support/DatabaseTestCase.php**

 <sup>1</sup> Note: If you are using database tests that require a live database connection you will need